pinpox/river-pwm/README.md

 ## Credits

-Built for the River Wayland compositor by pinpox.
+**pwm** is created by pinpox as a window manager for the [River Wayland compositor](https://github.com/riverwm/river).

+River itself is developed by Isaac Freund and the River contributors.